 Report Vulnerable Adult Abuse, Neglect, Exploitation, Isolation, or Abandonment

-To report suspected abuse, neglect, exploitation, isolation, or abandonment of a vulnerable adult and/or to report facility complaints, please utilize these phone numbers:
+To report suspected abuse, neglect, exploitation, isolation, or abandonment of vulnerable adults, 18 years and older, please call:

 - Las Vegas/Clark County (702) 486-6930

 - Statewide/All Other Areas (888) 729-0571

 If a vulnerable adult is in immediate danger, the local police, sheriff's office or emergency medical service should be contacted.
 If the person is not in immediate danger, the report should be made via one of the designated phone numbers.

 IMPORTANT: Please do not send reports of abuse, neglect, exploitation, isolation or abandonment to the Aging and Disability Services Division email address, as it may not be acted on promptly.